Crossroads (British TV series): Critical reception

-Critics disliked the show from the start, but it struck a chord with the viewing public, and trounced rival daytime soaps like General Hospital.
-Because it was made on a shoestring budget, and because of the number of episodes produced per week, its flaws and inconsistencies became noticeable.
-The sets wobbled, actors fluffed their lines and some popular characters simply disappeared; for example, Benny Hawkins (Paul Henry) was last seen on-screen ascending a ladder to put a fairy at the top of a Christmas tree, and never appeared again.
+While critics mostly disliked the show from the start, it was more positively received by the viewing public and rivaled daytime soaps like General Hospital.

-Despite the popularity of Crossroads with the viewing public, the show was often criticised by TV reviewers and ridiculed by British comedians.
+Despite the popularity of Crossroads with the viewing public, the show was often criticized by TV reviewers and ridiculed by British comedians.
 Television historian Hilary Kingsley stated that Crossroads never failed "to provide its critics with ammunition.
 Some of the acting would have disgraced the humblest of village halls; many of the plots were so farcical they could have been written in a bad dream, and much of the dialogue was pathetic."
 The Guinness Book of Classic British TV noted that "Crossroads was the series that no-one seemed to love.
 Yet at its peak, it was watched by more viewers than any other soap except Coronation Street."

-The revived series also received mixed reviews from critics.
+The revived series received mixed reviews from critics.

 Acorn Antiques

 Spoof soap opera Acorn Antiques, created by comedian Victoria Wood as part of Victoria Wood As Seen on TV, is a deliberate parody of Crossroads.
-The final episode of As Seen on TV features a faux documentary, 'The Making of Acorn Antiques', in which the actress playing Mrs Overall (Julie Walters) – a character based on Crossroads characters Amy Turtle (Ann George) and Mavis Hooper (Charmian Eyre) – is revealed as a rather grand character who considers herself a huge star.
+The final episode of As Seen on TV features a faux documentary, 'The Making of Acorn Antiques', in which the actress playing Mrs. Overall (Julie Walters) – a character based on Crossroads characters Amy Turtle (Ann George) and Mavis Hooper (Charmian Eyre) – is revealed as a rather grand character who considers herself a huge star.
 This portrayal, plus a later pretend news item, in which it is revealed she has been sacked from the show, suggest the actress character (later given the name Bo Beaumont in the musical based on the sketches) is based on Noele Gordon, with Bo making her 'goodbye' appearance to the press in headscarf and large sunglasses, similar to Gordon.